Craig Whittaker: Parliamentary career

 Whittaker was selected to be the Conservative Party's candidate for Calder Valley in March 2007.
-In the May 2010 general election, he was elected as the MP for constituency being the first Conservative to represent the seat since before the 1997 general election, securing a 3.6% increase in the Conservative vote and polling 20, 397 votes.
+At the 2010 general election, he was elected as MP for Calder Valley with 39.4% of the vote and a majority of 6,431.

 Whittaker served on the Education Select Committee in the 2010–2015 Parliament.
-He set up a charity, Together for Looked after Children, to support the life chances of children in care in Calderdale, which he discussed in his maiden speech in Parliament in 2010.
+He set up a charity, Together for Lookeing after Children, to support the life chances of children in care in Calderdale, which he discussed in his maiden speech in Parliament in 2010.
 During his time on the committee, he spoke out against the Government on occasion and criticised policy in relation to transferring responsibility for careers advice to schools, describing it as a "bit of a pigs ear".
 He also served as chair for the Parliamentary group for children in care.

+Whittaker was one of 79 Conservative MPs who supported a 2011 rebel motion calling for a referendum on the EU.

 In May 2012, he argued against legalising same sex-marriage on the basis it could lead to successive governments supporting polygamy or "three way marriages".

+He also joined a 2013 rebel amendment expressing regret at not including the referendum in the government's plans.